On this page

 Financial support for scholars

-With a full New Zealand Scholarship, scholars receive:
+With a full Manaaki New Zealand Scholarship, scholars studying in New Zealand receive:

-Managed isolation and quarantine (MIQ): We will cover the cost of MIQ upon your arrival in New Zealand, and will provide support towards costs of MIQ upon return to your home country, if your home government does not already cover this cost.
+managed isolation and quarantine (MIQ): This is no longer required when entering New Zealand.
+We will provide support towards costs of MIQ upon return to your home country, if this is mandatory and your home government does not already cover this cost.

 Your education institution will organise your travel and look after you on arrival